Ambra Migliori

 Ambra Migliori (born 10 March 1984) is an Olympic butterfly swimmer from Italy.
 She swam for Italy at the 2004 Summer Olympics.

-She is now teaching at a british international school in Shanghai.
+She taught at an international school in Shanghai, China for a decade, then at UWCSEA East, Singapore for two years.
+She coached team dragons and created the legendary team known as the Saggos.

 She also swam for Italy at the: